Perlkonig/grav-plugin-tablesorter/README.md

       theme: green
 ```

+## Customization

+Currently the only customization supported is themes.
+When finding theme files to inject, the plugin first checks the `custom_path`.
+If it doesn't find the file there, it will pull from the plugin's `dist` folder.
+All you have to do is ensure you follow the naming convention: `theme.{NAME}{.min?}.css`.

+The most common customization will be copying an existing theme over and just tweaking it a little.

 ## Future Work

 I'm not a PHP native, so I welcome any pull requests to clarify documentation, clean up the code, or to add new functionality.

-- [ ] Make it possible to override or insert your own themes.
+- [X] Make it possible to override or insert your own themes.
 - [ ] Explore available widgets and document which work and which don't.
 - [ ] Look at incorporating custom parsers.
+- [ ] Admin integration (I don't use it, so please submit pull requests)